-Well it is possible to actually store the images within the Microsoft Access database itself as OLE objects, though it is not the preferred way.
-When you embed an OLE object in the table, it means you are storing lot of overhead as well.
+Well, it is possible to actually store the images within the Microsoft Access database itself as OLE objects, though it is not the preferred way.
+When you embed an OLE object in the table, it means you are storing a lot of overhead as well.
 This overhead is actually the information about the object which access application stores to render the objects properly.

 In case of Images not showing in Access Forms and Report; the preferred way to display image is to store the complete path and filename of the actual file name themselves within the table and then use the image tool (in Access 97/2000) to update the display.

 Here is the following example that will show you how to display Windows bitmap images on the MS Access report without storing the images in a Microsoft Access table.

 Creating the Table to Store File and Path Data:

 - Firstly you need to make a new table with the name Imagetableand then add a Text Field with the name ImagePath.